 Seed And Other Foods

 During the cold weather months, you can feed Bluebirds sunflower hearts, softened raisins, blueberries, and currants.
 Note that Bluebirds won't eat these other foods much except during the harshest of conditions.
 This typically occurs during late Winter or even early Spring, when the weather is still very cold and natural foods are running out.
 Otherwise, they will continue to eat mostly wild berries and other fruits they can find.
 It is best to put it in an open tray feeder or a special bluebird feeder which has openings at either end for the Bluebirds to enter.

 The Jail Bluebird Feeder

 A very good type of feeder is the Bluebird Jail feeder.
 This feeder (pictured at the right), was designed to exclude larger birds, such as Robins and Starlings, from getting at the mealworms or other food, before the Bluebirds can get it.
 The feeder is enclosed (which shelters the mealworms/food) with a dish in the middle for the food.
 The birds can either enter through the 1 1/2" diameter entrance holes on the ends or in between the wooden dowel "bars".
 Unlike some Bluebird feeders that have Plexiglass instead of the bars, the jail feeder is more open and makes it easier for the birds to get to the food.
 The trick to getting Bluebirds to start using the feeder is to leave the top open (and even remove the bars) temporarily until the birds "figure out" that there is food in there.
 Once they start coming regularly, replace the bars and close the top of the feeder.
 They should start entering through the ends or between the bars.
-An excellent Bluebird feeder design by Woodcraft is available for purchase on the MBS Store page.
-This feeder comes with removable bars and optional clear acrylic sides.

 The Gilbertson Bluebird Feeder